Skip to content

 For this exercise, you will publish a vector dataset of the greater Hyderabad municipal corporation ward boundaries, from the location below:

-• data: workshop/exercises/data/greater_hyderabad_municipal_corporation_ward_Boundaries.geojson
+• data: workshop/exercises/data/hyderabad/greater_hyderabad_municipal_corporation_ward_Boundaries.geojson

 Let's generate the tiles as the first step using tippecanoe: